Kingdom of Denkyira

 Denkyira (also known as Denkira, Denchira, or Dinkira) was an Akan kingdom that rose to prominence in precolonial Ghana, dominating large parts of the forest zone in the south-central Gold Coast.
 Centered around its capital at Abankeseso, Denkyira emerged as a leading gold-producing polity and a military power, particularly during the 17th century.
 At its height it reduced neighboring states such as Adanse, Sefwi, Kingdom of Aowin, Wassa, Kingdom of Assin, Kingdom of Twifo, and pre-Asante states to tributaries, and played a critical role in shaping regional trade and warfare.
+The ruler of the Denkyira kingdom is called the Denkyirahene.

 In 1701, Denkyira was defeated by the Asante Empire and became a vassal.
 After a failed rebellion in 1824, the Denkyirahene and his people escaped south of the Ofin River, and maintain a non-sovereign monarchy based in Dunkwa to the present day.

 History

 Origins and ancestry

 Oral traditions trace Denkyira's ancestral roots to the Brong-Ahafo Region in the forest–savanna transition zone of what is now southern Ghana, with its early settlers first establishing themselves near Nkyiraa in the Bono area before moving southward into the Adanse region.
 During its formative period, Denkyira was politically subordinate to the older and more influential Adanse state, which was regarded in tradition as the spiritual and cultural heartland of the southern Akan forest.
 The Agona, who later founded the kingdom, lived along the western frontier of Adanse, occupying an area that stretched from Asokwa through Obuasi and Akrofuom to the banks of the Oda and Ofin rivers.